Skip to content

 Start with Agency, Then Go Independent

 Use an agency to learn the industry, build skills, and establish yourself.
-After 6-12 months, transition to independence with the experience and audience you’ve built.
+After 6–12 months, transition to independence with the experience and audience you have built.
+This approach minimizes early risk while setting you up for higher long-term earnings.

 Agency for Some Platforms, Independent for Others